SpruceGuy7/Portable-VirtualBox/data/ReadMe.txt

 - hide the VM and the manager in tray
 - change the homefolder, start-VM, hotkeys and language with mouseclick (multilanguage)
-- start of VirtualBox-Manager with parameter (Portable-VirtualBox.exe "VM")
+- start of VirtualBox-Manager with parameter (Portable-VirtualBox7.exe "VM")
 - all absolute paths in the VirtualBox.xml are replaced automatically by relative paths